book-book24/U-CapsNet/README.md

 # U-CapsNet
-Code for "Unsupervised Capsule Neural Network Reveals Spatial Features encoded by the brain"
+Code for "Using Unsupervised Capsule Neural Network Reveal Spatial Representations in The Human Brain"